-How to Set Up Android Auto to Run On the Device’s Screen
+How to set up Android Auto to run on the phone’s screen

-- If you’re using Android 9 or lower, you’ll need to download the Android Auto app from the Google Play Store.
-Android 10 (the latest version as of this article) comes with the app built in.
+If you’re using Android 9 or lower, you’ll need to download the Android Auto app from the Google Play Store.
+Android 10 (the latest version as of writing) comes with the app built in.

 Once you’ve downloaded the app and checked your phone’s operating system, you’ll need to start the app for the first time.
 Your phone may ask you to download updates to other apps that are used by Android Auto, like Google Maps.
 The app will also require you to review a safety notice and acknowledge terms and conditions, but only the first time you use Android Auto.

-- Make sure your vehicle is running and in Park
+Make sure your vehicle is running and safely parked

 Until you disable it, Android Auto will auto-start whenever you plug your phone in.

-There’s good news for people that worry about software updates.
-Android Auto is an easy update using your phone’s built-in app store.
-A new version just rolled out earlier this year with the newest Android software that brought visual and functional refinements, but major updates like that don’t happen very often.
-Since the software is running primarily on your phone, there shouldn’t be any major updates needed to your vehicle’s system.
-If there is an update needed, it should take place via an over-the-air (OTA) update that gets pushed to your vehicle from the manufacturer, or as part of normal maintenance at an approved shop or dealership.
+There’s good news for people who worry about software updates.
+Android Auto is easy to keep up-to-date using the Google Play Store.
+Since the software runs primarily on your phone, you shouldn’t need to make any major updates to your vehicle’s infotainment system.
+If one is needed, you’ll likely receive it via an over-the-air (OTA) software update pushed directly by the manufacturer, or as part of a normal check-up at an approved shop or dealership.

-Android Auto’s 2019 update brought a new interface and new features to what was previously thought to be a somewhat barebones system.
-Instead of a “launcher bar” at the bottom of the screen, the updated interface has an app drawer that looks a lot like the one on the phone itself.
-There’s a new launch screen that took the place of the home screen from previous versions.
-When you plug in your phone, you’ll now see the maps app with a group of suggested destinations.
-The system is smart and will remember if you were using Google Maps or Waze as your navigation software.
-Music or a podcast will start playing automatically as well, but it can be disabled.
-On each screen of the interface, there is a home button that will return you to the app launcher, where you can select a different function.
+The 2019 update brought a redesigned interface and new features to Android Auto.
+Previously, many consumers thought it was a somewhat bare-bones system.
+Switching from an Androidsmartphone to Android Auto felt anything but seamless.
+Thankfully, improvements to the design have us rethinking the system’s previous evaluation.
+The overhaul starts with the system’s menus.
+Instead of a “launcher bar” at the bottom of the screen, the updated interface has an app drawer.
+In fact, the drawer looks much like the one on the phone itself.
+There’s a new launch screen that takes the place of the home screen from previous versions.
+Now, when you plug in your phone, you’ll see the navigation app with a group of suggested destinations.
+The system is smart and will remember whether you were using Google Maps or Waze as your navigation software.
+Music or a podcast will start playing automatically as well.
+You can also disable the feature, though.
+On each screen of the interface, there is a home button that will return you to the app launcher.
+From there, you can select a different function.